 These data are a product of the BLS Occupational Employment Statistics program.
 Additional information may be obtained from Occupational Employment and Wages, Bulletin 2506, August 1998.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Securities and commodities brokers lead industries earning high wages on the Internet at http://www.bls.gov/opub/ted/1998/oct/wk4/art02.htm (visited May 28, 2015).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Securities and commodities brokers lead industries earning high wages at https://www.bls.gov/opub/ted/1998/oct/wk4/art02.htm (visited December 03, 2022).